Planning for Vocation and Career

 Researching College and Vocational Programs

-After you have narrowed down some potential fields and careers, research the colleges and institutions that carry programs which would fulfill the education or training necessary for that career or vocation.
+After you have narrowed down some potential fields and careers, research the colleges, institutions, and guilds that carry programs which would fulfill the education or training necessary for that career or vocation.
 Determine what those programs require for preparation during the high school years, and in particular, what their admissions policies are for homeschoolers.

 Learn in Freedom has a great article about colleges that are homeschool friendly together with lots of links for information about navigating the homeschool to college process.